Colin Firth

-Early life
+Early life and education

-Firth was born in the village of Grayshott, Hampshire to parents who were academics and teachers.
-His mother, Shirley Jean (née Rolles), was a comparative religion lecturer at King Alfred's College (now the University of Winchester); and his father, David Norman Lewis Firth, was a history lecturer at King Alfred's and education officer for the Nigerian Government.
+Firth was born in the village of Grayshott, Hampshire, to parents who were academics and teachers.
+His mother, Shirley Jean (née Rolles), was a comparative religion lecturer at King Alfred's College (now the University of Winchester); and his father, David Norman Lewis Firth, was a history lecturer at King Alfred's and education officer for the Nigerian government.
 Firth is the eldest of three children; his sister Kate is an actress and voice coach, and his brother Jonathan is also an actor.
 His maternal grandparents were Congregationalist ministers and his paternal grandfather was an Anglican priest.
 They did overseas missionary work, and both of his parents were born and spent part of their childhoods in India.

 As a child, Firth frequently travelled due to his parents' work, spending some years in Nigeria.
-He also lived in St. Louis, Missouri when he was 11, which he has described as "a difficult time".
-On returning to England, he attended the Montgomery of Alamein Secondary School (now Kings' School), which at the time was a state comprehensive school in Winchester, Hampshire.
+He also lived in St. Louis, Missouri, when he was 11, which he has described as "a difficult time".
+On returning to England, he attended the Montgomery of Alamein Secondary School (now Kings' School, Winchester), which at the time was a state comprehensive school in Winchester, Hampshire.
 He was still an outsider and the target of bullying.
-To counter this, he adopted the local working class Hampshire accent and copied his schoolmates' lack of interest in schoolwork.
+To counter this, he adopted the local working-class Hampshire accent and copied his schoolmates' lack of interest in schoolwork.

 Firth began attending drama workshops at age 10, and by 14 had decided to be a professional actor.
 Until further education, he was not academically inclined, later saying in an interview, "I didn't like school.
 I just thought it was boring and mediocre and nothing they taught me seemed to be of any interest at all."
 However, at Barton Peveril Sixth Form College in Eastleigh, he was imbued with a love of English literature by an enthusiastic teacher, Penny Edwards, and has said that his two years there were among the happiest of his life.

 After his sixth form years, Firth moved to London and joined the National Youth Theatre, where he made many contacts and got a job in the wardrobe department at the National Theatre.
 He subsequently studied at Drama Centre London.